mlnrt/himalayan-database-neo4j-import-tool/docs/SCHEMA.md

 - `nbHiredPersonnelSummit`: the number of hired personnel who reached the summit.
 - `nbHiredPersonnelDeaths`: the number of hired personnel who died during the expedition.
 - `noHiredPersonnelAboveBasecamp`: whether there was no hired personel above base camp.
-- `o2Used`: oxygen was used by at least one member of the expedition.
+- `o2Used`: whether oxygen was used by at least one member of the expedition.
-- `o2None`: oxygen was not used by any members of the expedition.
+- `o2None`: whether oxygen was not used by any members of the expedition.
-- `o2Climb`: oxygen was used for climbing by at least one member of the expedition.
+- `o2Climb`: whether oxygen was used for climbing by at least one member of the expedition.
-- `o2Descent`: oxygen was not used for climbing, but was used only in descent on part of the route by at least one member of the expedition.
+- `o2Descent`: whether oxygen was not used for climbing, but was used only in descent on part of the route by at least one member of the expedition.
-- `o2Sleep`: oxygen was used for sleeping by at least one member of the expedition.
+- `o2Sleep`: whether oxygen was used for sleeping by at least one member of the expedition.
-- `o2Medical`: oxygen was used for medical purposes by at least one member of the expedition.
+- `o2Medical`: whether oxygen was used for medical purposes by at least one member of the expedition.
-- `o2Taken`: oxygen was brought for emergency use, but was not used by any members of the expedition.
+- `o2Taken`: whether oxygen was brought for emergency use, but was not used by any members of the expedition.
 - `o2Unknown`: the use of oxygen is unknown for this expedition.
 - `sponsor`: the sponsor of the expedition.
 - `approach`: the approach used by the expedition.